By Ray Roman | December 29, 2021

 |Width: Not specified||View Full Specs: Passport SL|

 The Keystone Passport SL 240BHWE has a sleeping capacity of 5.
-It included a walk-around queen bed, double bunks, an entertainment center, and also has an outside kitchen.
-The fridge is 6 cubic feet, and it is 4G LTE and Wi-Fi prepped.
+It included a walk-around queen bed, double bunks, an entertainment center, and an outside kitchen.
+The fridge is six cubic feet, and it is 4G LTE and Wi-Fi prepped.

-We definitely like the outdoor kitchen.
-It’s a great way to keep an eye on the kids and still be able to prepare a small meal.
+We like the outdoor kitchen.
+It’s a great way to keep an eye on the kids and still prepare a small meal.
 The Passport Sl also features Keystone’s extended season camping packing with an enclosed polypropylene under-belly.

-In our opinion, this Keystone is one of the best camper for a family of 5.
+In our opinion, this Keystone is one of the best campers for a family of 5.

 #4.
 Jayco Jay Feather Micro 171BH [Best RV For Family Of 5]